bendlas/davstore/README.md

 A Clojure WebDAV server backed by a git-like blob store and a datomic database to hold the directory structure.

+This started as a demo app for namespaced xml in clojure, but grew pretty practical.

 ## Usage

 To quickly start a server from a checkout